pietheinstrengholt/azure-ml-data-science-400/artifacts/environment-setup/lab06-setup-workspace.md

     ```sh
     # Replace {sp_XXXXX_githubactions}, setting "XXXXX" to your unique lab code.
 For example, if your lab code is 12345, use "sp_12345_githubactions" for the name.
     # Replace {subscription-id} with your subscription ID.
-    # Replace {aml-bootcamp-XXXXX} in the resource groups section with the name of your resource group.
+    # Replace {azure-ml-data-science-400-XXXXX} in the resource groups section with the name of your resource group.
-    # Replace {aml-bootcamp-XXXXX} in the workspaces section with the name of your Azure Machine Learning workspace.
+    # Replace {azure-ml-data-science-400-XXXXX} in the workspaces section with the name of your Azure Machine Learning workspace.

     az ad sp create-for-rbac --name http://{sp_XXXXX_githubactions} \
         --role contributor \
-        --scopes /subscriptions/{subscription-id}/resourceGroups/{aml-bootcamp-XXXXX}/providers/Microsoft.MachineLearningServices/workspaces/{aml-bootcamp-XXXXX} \
+        --scopes /subscriptions/{subscription-id}/resourceGroups/{azure-ml-data-science-400-XXXXX}/providers/Microsoft.MachineLearningServices/workspaces/{azure-ml-data-science-400-XXXXX} \
         --sdk-auth
     ```